Izumi Inamori

 Izumi Inamori (稲森 いずみ, Inamori Izumi) is a Japanese actress signed to Burning Production.

 Biography

 Izumi Inamori was born and grew up in Kagoshima Prefecture.
 After finished from the local high school, Inamori went to University of Texas at Arlington to study English abroad.
-After a year and a half of school life in the United States, her family was poor so she returned to Japan, and soon started her career as a model locally at the age of 20 in 1992.
+After a year and a half of school life in the United States, her family was poor so she returned to Japan, and soon started her career as a model locally at the age of in 20, 1992.
 In 1994, she made her film debut in the TV drama series "Ue o muite arukō!".
 She is also a first dan kendoka.